St. John's Episcopal Church (Richmond, Virginia): Tourism

 George Wythe, the first law professor in the United States, a delegate to the Continental Congress and signatory of the Declaration of Independence, is buried in the churchyard.
 Elizabeth Arnold Poe, mother of author Edgar Allan Poe, is buried in the churchyard.
 Her exact burial spot is unknown, but a memorial marks the general area.

-There is a small souvenir shop located within the churchyard from which regular guided tours depart.
+There is a gift shop located within the churchyard from which regular guided tours depart.
 These tours take place inside the church and explore the events in Virginia leading up to the Second Virginia Convention, Patrick Henry's famous speech, and his political career.
+Reenactments featuring professional actors in 1700s costumes are offered on Sundays at 1:30 p.m. from Memorial Day to Labor Day and regularly attract over 100 attendees.
+The Walter W. Craigie Speaker Series brings speakers to St. John's Church to talk about topics related to history and has included former Virginia governors Douglas Wilder and George Allen.